b4iterdev/VRC-2023-STEMIST-MSE/README.md

 This version is heavily modified internally by STEMIST MSE 2023 Team.

-    - Disabled switch driving mode so only 2-analog driving mode is used.
+    - Disable switch driving mode so only 2-analog driving mode is used.

     - Add additional motor control and servo control.